Image Source: Pip Nicholson & Nguyen Hung Quang, 'Independence, Impartiality and Integrity of the Judiciary in Vietnam'

 in H P Lee and Marilyn Pittard, Asia-Pacific judiciaries: independence, impartiality and integrity (CUP, 2018) 374

-For a useful history of the court system in Vietnam, and its Soviet, French and American influences, see:
+For a useful history of the court system in Vietnam, and its Soviet, French and American influences, as well as its current structure and functions, see:

 The judicial system of Vietnam comprises the people's courts, military tribunals, and people's procuracies.

-The Vietnamese court structure was significantly restructured and reformed in 2015, following the enactment of the Law on the Organization of People's Courts (2014), and the Law on the Organization of People's Procuracies (2014).
+The Vietnamese court structure was significantly restructured and reformed in 2015, following the enactment of the Law on Organization of People's Courts (Law No 62/2014/QH13), and the Law on the Organization of People's Procuracies (Law No 63/2014/QH13).
 The current structure is four tiered:

 Military tribunals established at various levels in the Vietnam People's Army, the highest being the Central Military Tribunal, which is subordinate to the Supreme People's Court.